liang3588/MeshMAE/README.md

 ## Pretrain

-* To pretrain on the ShapeNet dataset, you should run this command:
+* To pretrain on the ShapeNet dataset, run this command:
 ```
 sh scripts/pretrain/train_pretrain.sh
 ```